shivamv003/Percentage_Calculator/README.md

 ---

 Thank you for using the Percentage Calculator!
-If you have any questions or encounter any issues, please don't hesitate to contact us (mailto:shivamv5162@gmail.com).
+If you have any questions or encounter any issues, please don't hesitate to contact us (mailto: shivamv5162@gmail.com).
 Happy calculating!